OrBin/gitini/README.md

 git remote add origin https://github.com/user/repo.git git push -u origin master
 ```
 Statements to be typed = 5 .
 Alongwith no License selection issue .
-Its a minor utility which achieves no great task just makes things a little simpler .
+Its a minor utility which achieves no great task but just makes things a little simpler (Built in 2 hours ! :p).